anupama-srivastava/expense-tracker-api/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support, email support@expensetracker.com or join our Slack channel.

 ## 🗺️ Roadmap

 - [ ] Mobile app integration